← All workflows

 • Coalition Roster

-Full legal names, entity types, jurisdictions of incorporation, authorized signatories, and contact information for all participating organizations
+Full legal names, entity types, jurisdictions of incorporation, authorized signatories, and approval pathways for each participating organization

 .pdf, .docx, .xlsx